 How Shift Differential Works

 In most cases, only hourly employees are eligible for shift differential.
 However, some companies want to offer this benefit to salaried employees as well.
 Companies are free to offer shift differentials to all or just certain classes of employees.

 Be aware of employee classification as it relates to shift differentials.
 Your business may have two different classes of employees: exempt and nonexempt.
 Under the Fair Labor Standards Act (FLSA), exempt employees are not subject to overtime laws and, therefore, not eligible for overtime pay.
 Nonexempt employees are, however.

-If you expect your salaried employees to regularly work odd or undesirable hours, you can add shift differentials to every paycheck (or as a quarterly or annual bonus), in the form of a flat rate or percentage.
-A percentage of the employee’s salary/hourly rate will be more difficult to calculate, whereas a flat supplement on every paycheck will make payroll easier on you.
+If you expect your salaried employees to regularly work odd or undesirable hours, you can add shift differentials to every paycheck (or as a quarterly or annual bonus) in the form of a flat rate or percentage.
+A percentage of the employee’s salary/hourly rate will be more difficult to calculate, whereas a flat supplement on every paycheck will make payroll easier for you.

 Calculating shift differentials for hourly employees is not as difficult as it may seem.
 Because hourly employees already record their hours in your timekeeping system, you will know exactly how much shift differential pay they’re entitled to.

 Where it can become confusing is in calculating overtime.
 In addition to the FLSA’s strict rules, some states even go further, mandating additional overtime pay in certain situations.
 Under the FLSA, overtime pay is calculated at one and a half times the employee’s regular hourly rate.
-So, if an employee is paid $10 per hour, they must receive an additional $5 per overtime hour worked ($15 per hour overtime pay).
+If an overtime hour is also eligible for shift differential, the shift differential pay must be added to the regular hourly rate before calculating overtime.